Meshell Ndegeocello

-Meshell Ndegeocello (/mɪˈʃɛl ənˌdeɪgeɪoʊˈtʃɛloʊ/ mish-EL-_-ən-DAY-gay-oh-CHEL-oh; born Michelle Lynn Johnson on August 29, 1968) is a German-born American singer-songwriter, rapper, and bassist.
-She has gone by the name Meshell Suhaila Bashir-Shakur which is used as a writing credit on some of her later work.
+Meshell Ndegeocello (/mɪˈʃɛl ənˌdeɪgeɪoʊˈtʃɛloʊ/ mish-EL-_-ən-DAY-gay-oh-CHEL-oh; born Michelle Lynn Johnson on August 29, 1968) is an American singer-songwriter, poet, and bassist.
+She has gone by the name Meshell Suhaila Bashir-Shakur which is used as a writing credit on some of her mid-career work.
 Her music incorporates a wide variety of influences, including funk, soul, jazz, hip hop, reggae and rock.
-She has received significant critical acclaim throughout her career, being nominated for eleven Grammy Awards, and winning one.
+She has received significant critical acclaim throughout her career, being nominated for 13 Grammy Awards, and winning three.
 She also has been credited for helping to "spark the neo-soul movement".

 Biography

 Ndegeocello was born Michelle Lynn Johnson in West Berlin, Germany, to US Army Sergeant Major and saxophonist father Jacques Johnson and health care worker mother Helen.
-She was raised in Washington, D.C. where she attended Duke Ellington School of the Arts and Oxon Hill High School.
+She was raised in Washington, D.C., where she attended Duke Ellington School of the Arts and Oxon Hill High School.

 Ndegeocello adopted her surname, which she says means "free like a bird" in Swahili.
 Early pressings of Plantation Lullabies were affixed with stickers to help pronounce her name.
 The spelling has changed in the hands of record labels a few times during her career; the correct spelling of her stage name as of 2001 is Meshell Ndegeocello.